Create an agent with Copilot Studio

 What's the expense limit for a hotel stay?

 Again, the response may be appropriate but generic.
-In a real organization, you’d want the copilot to provide a more specific response based on the company’s expense policies.
+In a real organization, you’d want the agent to provide a more specific response based on the company’s expense policies.

 You can use topics to provide explicit responses to triggers, such as common questions or requests that you expect your users to enter.

-1. In the page for your copilot, select the Topics tab to see the topics defined in your copilot.
+1. In the page for your agent, select the Topics tab to see its topics.

 Screenshot of the Topics page in Copilot Studio.